easttennesseecc-star/Q-Top-Dog-IDE/CONSTRUCT3_INTEGRATION_STRATEGY.md

 ---

-## WHY CONSTRUCT 3 IS PERFECT FOR Q-IDE
+## WHY CONSTRUCT 3 IS PERFECT FOR Top Dog

 ### Market Size
 ```